shengfeng-yang/shengfeng-yang.github.io/_pages/research_computation.md

 {% include base_path %}

+We aim to build defect-aware predictive digital twins for a wide range of applications through developing advanced modeling and simulation techniques to study defects in engineering materials.

-Material Reliability for Advanced Packaging:
+Reliability for Advanced Packaging with Defects:
 ------
 We utilize computational simulations and machine learning techniques to model failure mechanisms in advanced packaging, aiming to improve the reliability predictions and performance of microelectronic devices.